 - Back and neck surgery patients who have been treated by a neurosurgeon

-If your loved one is a patient in the Neuro Medical Unit at Intermountain Medical Center, they will receive excellent care from our team of compassionate experts: neurohospitalists (physicians specially trained in treating patients with neurological conditions), nurse practitioners, and nurses who specialize in treating neurologic patients.
-Here's more about the neurohospitalists:
+If your loved one is a patient in our Neuro Medical Unit, they will receive excellent care from our team of compassionate experts: neurohospitalists (physicians specially trained in treating patients with neurological conditions), nurse practitioners, and nurses who specialize in treating neurologic patients.

 Length of Stay and Follow-up Care